roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 Further reading: Look up the fossa, a mongoose that thought becoming tubular was a mistake and decided to start being a cat again.

 ### 3. Canids and Thylacines
 The thylacine, also known as the Tasmanian tiger, also known as the marsupial wolf, is an extinct marsupial from Tasmania (the little triangular island off the coast of Australia).
-It’s one of many examples of convergent evolution among marsupials and placental mammals (other examples include *Thylacoleo*, aka the marsupial mion; the quokka, aka the marsupial pika\*; and the Tasmanian devil, aka the marsupial wolverine\*).
-All of these marsupial whatevers are more closely related to one another than they are to their placental whatever counterpart.
+It’s one of many examples of convergent evolution among marsupials and placental mammals (other examples include *Thylacoleo*, aka the marsupial lion; the quokka, aka the marsupial pika\*; and the Tasmanian devil, aka the marsupial wolverine\*).
+All of these marsupial whatevers are more closely related to one another than they are to their placental counterpart.
 But they sure look similar!
 Here are some thylacines in a zoo, sometime before they went completely extinct in 1931:

 ![thylacines](/assets/images/posts/convergent-evolution-1.4.jpg)

 Looks an awful lot more like a wolf than a kangaroo, don’t you think?
+When convergence is at work, appearances can be misleading!

 ![skull-comparison](/assets/images/posts/convergent-evolution-1.5.jpg)